When are You Responsible for a Deceased Relative’s Debt?

 There are, however, exceptions.

 If the assets aren’t sufficient to pay off all of the debt, then what’s remaining simply goes unpaid.
+Collectors may attempt to continue collecting those unpaid debts, but typically once the estate has been liquidated, the surviving family members have no responsibility to the debt.

 With regards to estates, it’s also important to know that certain accounts with joint ownership are often excluded.
 This includes life insurance policies, certain retirement funds, and any accounts with right of survivorship or transfer-on-death provisions.
 That means that these exempt accounts can't be confiscated to repay the deceased's debts.